B1.2 Read and represent integers, using a variety of tools and strategies, including horizontal and vertical number lines.

 Activity 1: Whole Numbers in Our Daily Lives

-Ask students in dyads to describe a situation that a negative integer could represent, for example -2.
+Ask students to work in pairs to describe a situation that a negative integer could represent, for example - 2.

-Share the results with the class to identify the different possibilities.
+Have pairs share their results with the class to identify different possibilities.
 For example, I thought about the weather and owing money.
-I know that it is also possible to use two colours of tokens: one for negative integers and the other for positive ones.
+I know that it is also possible to use two colours of counters: one for negative integers and the other for positive ones.

 Which integers are shown below?
-(The white chips represent positive integers and the red chips represent negative integers)
+(The white counters represent positive integers and the red counters represent negative integers)

 a)